Skip to content

 Important Notes

-• If the target schema has no tables, the node returns a clear 'No tables found' message and an empty list in JSON.
+• Behavior: When the target schema contains no accessible tables, the node returns an empty list in structured outputs and a readable message indicating that no tables were found.

 Troubleshooting